Tais993/Async-programming/index.md

 ```

-If you're new to reactive programming, I'm sorry for the heart attack this might gave you.
+If you're new to reactive programming, I'm sorry for the heart attack this might has given you.
 So as you see, concurrent,
 parallel, no callback hell, or well it's supposed to be no callback hell.

-This looks really bad, which is where something important in the programming wold comes back.
+This looks awful, which is where something important in the programming world comes back.
 Methods, splitting logic into methods.
 If Member#hasAcceptedRules is true, it should instead call a method that contains all the logic, this makes it a lot more readable.
 While by far, not even close to perfect.
 It's still, an improvement.
 See the result below.